Jonathan Hough QC

 He has appeared in several important cases on the scope and application of Convention Rights.
 For example, he appeared for the successful intervening insurers in the House of Lords in Wilson v First County Trust AC 816, the leading case on the compatibility of domestic consumer credit law with the ECHR.
 He also appeared in the case which decided that domestic law of self defence is compatible with Article 2 of the ECHR (R (Bennett) v HM Coroner for Inner South London HRLR 22) and in the case which set the balance between a news organisation’s source protection rights and the need for thorough public inquiry by a tribunal.

 His recent work includes the following:

-- He is currently acting as counsel to the inquiry in the inquests concerning the Hillsborough Stadium Disaster, having been appointed by Lord Justice Goldring.
+- He is currently (2013-15) acting as one of two lead counsel to the inquiry in the inquests concerning the Hillsborough Stadium Disaster, having been appointed by Lord Justice Goldring.

 - He was counsel to the inquiry in the inquests into the deaths of Diana, Princess of Wales and Dodi Al Fayed, and examined a large number of the witnesses.
 He appeared for the coroners (Lord Justice Scott Baker and Lady Butler-Sloss) in all the satellite litigation: R (Paul) v HM Coroner for the Queen’s Household QB 172; HM Asst Deputy Coroner v Channel 4 TV Corpn.
 1 WLR 945; R (Paul) v HM Asst Deputy Coroner for Inner South London 1 WLR 1335; R (Al Fayed) v HM Asst Deputy Coroner for Inner West London EWHC 713 Admin.